Amulyanrao7777/ai-audit-toolkit/README.md

 ## Key findings

-- Black defendants face a **1.9x higher false positive rate** than white defendants — incorrectly labelled high risk when they would not reoffend
+- African-American defendants face a **1.9x higher false positive rate** than Caucasian defendants — incorrectly labelled high risk when they would not reoffend
-- White defendants face a higher false negative rate — incorrectly labelled low risk when they would reoffend
+- Caucasian defendants face a higher false negative rate — incorrectly labelled low risk when they would reoffend
 - This disparity persists in independently trained models that **do not use race as a feature**, indicating proxy discrimination through `priors_count`
-- The disparity is mathematically inevitable given differing base rates (Black: 52.3%, White: 39.1%) — the Chouldechova impossibility theorem applies directly
+- The disparity is mathematically inevitable given differing base rates (African-American: 52.3%, Caucasian: 39.1%) — the Chouldechova impossibility theorem applies directly
 - COMPAS would be **non-compliant** with Articles 9, 10, 11, and 14 of the
   EU AI Act